Identify potential shelter locations

 - Must be outside Hurricane Evacuation Zones

-- Must not overlap with USA Flood Risk
+- Must not overlap with USA Flood Hazard Areas

-Your map displays approximately 60 points, which you'll use in the site-selection process.
+You'll use the remaining points in the site-selection process.
 Before saving this result, you'll turn the school points into sites by drawing 2-mile buffers around them.
 Because site selection uses demographic data to make decisions, you'll enrich these points.
 Each site will receive the values of the demographic variables within the buffered zone.

-- In the project pane, turn off the USA Flood Risk (Mature Support) layer.
+- In the project pane, turn off the USA Flood Hazard Areas layer.
 Click Close.